AliAsgharGill/NextJS-Learn/next/README.md

 ## **Error**

-## Lets introduce an error scenario in [reviewId] page file page.tsx.
+## Lets introduce an error scenario in [reviewId] page file page.tsx using getRandomInt function it will generate number and invoke it with getRandomInt(2) so it will generate only 0 or 1 if number is one the we will show error.

 ## Automatically wrap a route segment and its nested children in a React Error Boundary.